Haabiy/FlaskStringify/readme.md

-Here's a summary of the contents you provided for the README.md file:

----

 # Simple Python API

 This repository contains a simple Python API built with Flask.
 The API provides endpoints for cleaning strings by removing 'NULL' values and reversing substrings.